 - lets her reader know the source of her information.

-See Also: Indiana University at Bloomington has a compare and contrast guide called "Plagiarism: What It Is and How to Recognize and Avoid It" which is the original inspriation, via being spotted at Augusta State University's Sociology Department's page on plagiarism, for the above made up example.
+See Also: Indiana University at Bloomington has a compare and contrast guide called "Plagiarism: What It Is and How to Recognize and Avoid It" which is the original inspriation, via being spotted at Augusta State University's Sociology Department's page on plagiarism [no longer extant], for the above made up example.
 Thanks and credit goes to them.
-For those wanting more info, those two links should be helpful.
+For those wanting more info, those above link should be helpful.

 Some Useful Terms